noncent/instagram-data-scraper/README.md

 ---
 As I had promised **@useraccount search is now available now**.
 You have to set your own Instagram session ID to pull account search.
 You can follow the instructions to get SESSION ID.
-Just login in your instagram account and copy the session id from your broswer (click to 'Set session' button to get more help).
+Just log in to your Instagram account and copy the session id from your browser (click to 'Set session' button to get more help).

 ---
 ###  :see_no_evil: What is Instagram Data Scraper?

-Instagram Data Scraper is a PHP script which takes @username or #hashtag as input and returns all information related to users e.g. likes, comments, post counts, images, likes on images etc.
+Instagram Data Scraper is a PHP script that takes @username or #hashtag as input and returns all information related to users e.g. likes, comments, post counts, images, likes on images etc.

-Currently only User's Name, Biography, Followers, Following, Posts, Likes, Comments & Views data in displaying.
-For other details you have to enable from php script code, Update Controller/Instagram Class "public $result_type = 'JSON' or 'ARRAY';"
+Currently only the User's Name, Biography, Followers, Following, Posts, Likes, Comments & Views data in displaying.
+For other details you have to enable from PHP script code, Update Controller/Instagram Class "public $result_type = 'JSON' or 'ARRAY';"

 jQuery is being used to build  Awesome Views, to handle each and every request separately.
 I hope you like this small chunk of code :)